Vibrant Communities. Thriving small businesses. A better future.

 Residential Infill

-The City Plan provides direction for how Edmonton will grow to a city of 2 million people while keeping its current boundary.
-To do that, the redeveloping area will need to welcome 600,000 new residents in about 200,000 homes (based on the projected City Plan Scenario and if development follows the land use vision of the City Plan).
+The City Plan provides direction for how Edmonton will grow to a city of 2 million people while keeping its current boundaries.
+To do that, the redeveloping area will need to welcome 600,000 new residents in about 200,000 more homes (based on the projected City Plan Scenario and if development follows the land use vision of the City Plan).
 For comparison, there are about 395,000 homes in all of Edmonton today.

 Affordable Housing